 Presenter, interviewer and producer…

-My desire to move into this world stemmed from seeing my father do it so happily for all of my life, although it took me until my mid-20s to find the confidence to explore and ultimately pursue the only real dream I ever had – to follow in the footsteps of my Dad, David Frost.
+My desire to move into this world stemmed from seeing my father do it so happily for all of my life, but it took me until my mid-20s to find the confidence to explore and ultimately pursue my own broadcasting career.
+Before that, I graduated from Oxford University in 2008 where I gained a degree in Philosophy, Politics and Economics.
+Soon after, I moved into the world of finance, working for five years at Newton Investment Management.

 I find politics and economics fascinating, am a massive sports fan (in particular, for my sins, of Arsenal) and love cinema.

-Having completed some assignments for ITV and CNN, I joined CNBC London in August 2014.
+Having completed some assignments for ITV Meridian and CNN International, I joined CNBC London in August 2014.
 In January 2016 I moved to CNBC in New York, where I am currently based.

-Whilst my desire to move into the world of broadcasting stemmed from wanting to work in front of the camera, I also work in production and run Paradine Productions, which was founded by my father in the 1960s.
+Whilst my desire to move into the world of broadcasting stemmed from wanting to work in front of the camera, I also run Paradine Productions, which was founded by my father in 1961.